Sockeye: a language for analyzing hardware documentation: Evaluation

-Strict bit-width tracking has shown to be a useful requirement.
-It prevents obvious mistakes when attempting to operate on integers with mismatching bitwidths, and forces us to consider the following cases carefully: when connecting 32-bit peripherals to a 48-bit interconnect, we must ask ``where do these peripheral's registers show up on the main interconnect?'' and ``how are addresses issued by this peripheral extended?''
-Until the user learns more about the platform, they can fill in the missing bits using \lstinline{any} to find out whether it matters what these bits are, and this non-determinism is explicitly recorded.

-While the \system language is expressive enough to capture the semantics of hardware devices, there are some rough edges when attempting to express certain patterns in a succinct way.
+Another limitation in the expressivity of \system's assertion language is the lack of $\forall$ and $\exists$ quantifiers, and the lack of equality testing for vectors.
+However, as described in \cref{sec:two-copies-noninterference}, there are practical workarounds to these limitations.

+While we have shown that the \system \gls{dsl} is expressive enough to specify real-world devices in sufficient fidelity, it is not always possible to do so succinctly.
 Some of \system's users have dealt with this problem by automatically generating parts of their specification, for example from structured specifications of register files that some vendors publish.

-Part of this also stems from the fact that \system has evolved concurrently with its users and uses.
-We deliberately involved spending time on features that we deemed nice-to-have rather than mission-critical.
-We expect the ergonomics of \system to improve in the future, as we have a better understanding of the missing features now that we have studied and specified a significant number of \glspl{soc}.